Western Design: Expedition

 The fleet left Portsmouth at the end of December 1654 and arrived in Barbados a month later.
-Between three and four thousand additional troops were raised from volunteers among the indentured servants and freemen in the colonies of Barbados, Montserrat, Nevis and St Kitts to make the numbers of the five original regiments up to 1,000 men each and to form a sixth regiment.
+Between three and four thousand additional troops were raised from volunteers among the indentured servants and freemen in the English island colonies of Barbados, Montserrat, Nevis and St Kitts to make the numbers of the five original regiments up to 1,000 men each and to form a sixth regiment.
 The troop numbers looked impressive, but they were untrained and badly disciplined.
-Furthermore, supplies were running low and the joint commanders Penn and Venables were arguing with one another.
-Morale among the soldiers sank lower still when the civilian commissioners stipulated that they were not to plunder the Spanish colonies they were about to attack but rather to preserve them intact for subsequent English colonisation.
+In addition, supplies were running low and joint commanders Penn and Venables were arguing with one another.
+Morale among the soldiers sank lower still when the civilian commissioners stipulated that they were not to plunder the Spanish colonies but rather to preserve them intact for subsequent English colonisation.

-An attack on the main target of Hispaniola, the island which now holds Haiti and the Dominican Republic, was repulsed in April 1655, the English suffering heavy losses from disease.
-In May, they captured the weakly-defended island of Jamaica, but overall the expedition failed to achieve its goals.
+An attack on the main target of Hispaniola, the island now divided between Haiti and the Dominican Republic, was repulsed in April 1655, the English suffering heavy losses from disease.
+In May, they captured the weakly-defended island of Jamaica, but overall the expedition failed to achieve its goal of undermining Spanish dominance.